weaviate/weaviate-io/developers/weaviate/config-refs/distances.md

 ## Available Distance Metrics

 If not specified explicitly, the default distance metric in Weaviate is `cosine`.
-It can be [set in the vectorIndexConfig](/developers/weaviate/configuration/indexes.md#how-to-configure-hnsw) field as part of the schema ([Example to add new schema class](../api/rest/schema.md#create-a-class)) to any of the following types:
+It can be [set in the vectorIndexConfig](/developers/weaviate/configuration/indexes.md#how-to-configure-hnsw) field as part of the  schema (here's an [example adding a class to the schema](../api/rest/schema.md#create-a-class)) to any of the following types:

 :::tip Comparing distances
 In all cases, larger distance values indicate lower similarity.
 Conversely, smaller distance values indicate higher similarity.